Our Strategies and Plans

 The Joint Forward Plan is a rolling 5-year system plan created to deliver the Integrated Care Strategy.

-The Joint Forward Plan focusses on these areas:
+The Joint Forward Plan focusses on the following areas:

 The Place plans are key to the delivery of the system strategy and are articulated in the Joint Forward Plan and delivered through the place partnership committees.
 For 2025/26, the Joint Forward Plan will focus on the foundations for delivering on prevention, the shift from acute services to community and from analogue to digital.